 Direct Mixing: Prepare a fresh batch of medicated drinking water daily.
 When mixing the product directly into the drinking water system, the contents of the sachet should be sprinkled onto the surface of the water and mixed slowly and thoroughly until a clear solution is produced (usually within 3 minutes).

 Stock Solution: Prepare a fresh batch of medicated stock solution daily.
-When preparing a stock solution for an automatic water proportioner, the recommended maximum concentration is one-40 g sachet per 4 L (~1 US gallon), one-160 g sachet per 16 L (~4 US gallons) or one-400 g sachet per 40 L (~10 US gallons).
+When preparing a stock solution for an automatic water proportioner, the recommended maximum concentration is one-160 g sachet per 16 L (~4 US gallons) or one-400 g sachet per 40 L (~10 US gallons).
 Sprinkle contents onto the surface of the water and mix slowing and thoroughly for 10 minutes.
 After this time, any remaining cloudiness will not affect tylvalosin concentration.
 Use the stock solution for dilution into the drinking water system as soon as it is prepared.
 Add 32 mL of this stock solution per 4 L drinking water to provide a final concentration of 50 ppm.
 Prepare drinking water medicated with 50 parts per million tylvalosin.

-CAUTIONS: Not for use in breeding animals.
+CAUTIONS: Not for use in lactating or pregnant females, or males and females intended for breeding.
 The effects of tylvalosin on swine reproductive performance, pregnancy and lactation have not been determined.